PRO-SPECT: Probabilistically Safe Scalable Planning for Energy-Aware Coordinated UAV-UGV Teams in Stochastic Environments: Proposed Solution

 \subsection{Dynamic Program}

-We solve \eqref{eq:prob_success} with dynamic programming.
+We solve \eqref{eq:prob_success} with dynamic programming, building up the tour partition incrementally: an $m$-tour solution is constructed by extending an $(m{-}1)$-tour solution with one additional tour, sweeping over all feasible cut indices and release/collect point assignments.
 We define $D_{j,m}$ as the maximum log-probability achievable by partitioning $S_{1:j}$ into $m$ tours.
 The function $f(a,b,r,c)$ returns the log-probability contribution of a single tour segment $\mathcal{S}_{a:b}$ with release index $r$ and collect index $c$:

 Using the definition of $D_{j,m}$ and the segment cost function $f$, the recurrence relation is:

 We sweep $m$ from 1 to $n$ until $D_{n,m} {\geq} \log(1{-}p_r)$, storing optimal $k_{m-1}, r_m, c_m$ for each $(j,m)$ to reconstruct $K,R,C$.